Updated on 16 June 2021. Estimated reading time: over 12 minutes

 The text's main objective is to give back to European citizens control over their data while simplifying companies' regulatory framework.

-More precisely, this means that as of 25 May 2018, as we said earlier, there is only one set of rules directly applicable in all the European Member States regarding the protection of personal data.
+More precisely, as we said earlier, as of 25 May 2018, only one set of rules directly applies to all the European Member States regarding protecting personal data.

 But wait, there's more.